microsoft/onnxruntime/docs/tutorials/tutorials/export-pytorch-model.md

 ---
 nav_exclude: true
 ---
-# Create and run PyTorch models with Custom Operators
+# Create and run PyTorch models with custom operators

 ONNX Runtime custom operators can be used to export and run a PyTorch model, when those operators are not already present in the set of standard ONNX operators.